juzim/tuiapis/README.md

 ## Setup

-1. Download [JSON.sh](https://github.com/dominictarr/JSON.sh) into the /helper directory and give it execution rights (chmod +x helper/JSON.sh)
+1. Download [JSON.awk](https://github.com/step-/JSON.awk) into the /helper directory
 2. Copy all exiting config files from the folders under "apis" (just skip those without configs) to "config" and adjust the fields

 ## APIS